TGuillerme/moms/README.md

 <!-- <a href="https://figshare.com/articles/Guillerme_Evolution2017_pdf/5140222"><img src="http://tguillerme.github.io/images/logo-FS.png" height="15" widht="15"/></a>
 Check out the [presentation](https://figshare.com/articles/Guillerme_Evolution2017_pdf/5140222). -->
-### What is moms?
+### What is `moms`?
-moms is a shiny app that helps understanding the multidimensional space occupancy metrics that can be used in ecology and evolution.
+`moms` is a shiny app that helps understanding the multidimensional space occupancy metrics that can be used in ecology and evolution.

 ### What isn't moms?
 **moms is not a package for measuring disparity!**
-Although moms is distributed as a binary `R` package, it only contains functions for running the shiny app and making the [paper associated with moms] reproducible.
+Although moms is distributed as a binary `R` package, it only contains functions for running the shiny app and making the [paper associated with moms]() fully reproducible.
 These functions allow the reduce the space, make fancy plots or wrap up analysis in the context of the shiny app or the paper only.
-If you want to measure disparity, we highly recommend the use of the [`dispRity` `R` package](https://github.com/TGuillerme/dispRity) which is used by moms for all the disparity calculations.
+If you want to measure disparity, we highly recommend the use of the [`dispRity` `R` package](https://github.com/TGuillerme/dispRity) which is used by `moms` for all the disparity calculations.

 ## Running moms on your web browser
 That's easy!
 In `R`, simply copy/paste the following: